bioinformatics-policlinicogemelli/Varan-Release/README.md

 Varan 2.0 is a Python-based application that provides a pipeline to automatically prepare cancer genomics data in the specific format supported by the <a href="https://www.cbioportal.org/">cBioPortal</a>.<br>
 Specifically, starting with a folder containing the vcf files, or with a single file containing a list of vcf file paths, this application can structure and validate a study folder ready to be uploaded to its local instance of cBioPortal.<br>
 This application also gives the possibility to work on existing study folder.
 In fact, it permits to update a study folder by adding new samples or extract/remove samples from it.
-CLick <<a href="https://github.com/bioinformatics-policlinicogemelli/Varan-Release/blob/main/cBioPortal%20docker%20install.md")>here</a> for more information on the cBioportal installation
+Click <a href="https://github.com/bioinformatics-policlinicogemelli/Varan-Release/blob/main/cBioPortal%20docker%20install.md")>here</a> for more information on the cBioportal installation

 ## Installation procedure